data-forge/data-forge-js/README.md

 	var rows = dataFrame.toValues();

-To get back an array of objects (whith column names as field names):
+To get back an array of objects (with column names as field names):

 	var objects = dataFrame.toObjects();

 ## Setting an index